merliseclyde/BAS/cran-comments.md

 * build-win (devel and release)

 ## R CMD check results
 There were no ERRORs or NOTES.
+Warning on win-builder about vignette requiring UTF-8 although locale is ASCII.

 ## Reverse Dependencies